yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/auto-capture.md

 ---
-title: Auto capturing of user's location-specific data through bot
+title: Auto capturing of user's location-specific data from bot
 sidebar_label: Auto-capturing of location-specific data from bot
 ---